devisenyc/devisenyc.github.io/practice/mask.md

 #### Damage

 Many viral particles are now forming inside your cell, to the point where it's full of virus.
 At some point, the cell will become overstretched, and burst open, in a process known as *lysing*.
-Now there are viral particles floating about all over the place inside your lungs, possibly attaching to other vulnerable receptors, and repeating the same process, exponentially, *ad nauseum*.
+Now there are viral particles floating about all over the place inside your lungs, possibly attaching to other vulnerable receptors, and repeating the same process, exponentially, *ad nauseam*.

 The virus may spread into the bloodstream, and find the right receptors to hijack elsewhere in the body, attacking other organs.